KonstantinLackner/CodeDraw/INTRODUCTION.md

 A point can be drawn with *drawPoint*, points change their size based on the *lineWidth* property.
 A line can be drawn with *drawLine*.
 A curve can be drawn with *drawCurve*.
-It has one controlX/Y parameter that specifies in what way the curve will be bent.
+It has a controlX/Y parameter that specifies in what direction the curve will be bent.
 The draw method for a curve with two control parameters is called *drawBezier*.
 To draw a curve like you would do with a compass use *drawArc*.
 The ends of style of the ending of lines can be changed with *setCorner*.